triaxia/ExcelMVC/README.md

-If you are a fan of building applications using the MVC/MVVM pattern and you love Excel as the user interface for your applications, then ExcelMvc is the justframework you need.
+If you are a fan of building applications using the MVC/MVVM pattern and you love Excel as the user interface for your applications, then ExcelMvc is the framework you need.

 ExcelMvc lets you write Excel applications like Silverlight/WPF or WinForm ones using the MVC/MVVM pattern.
 You define your application's views in Excel and implement their business models and view models (controllers) in C#